alejodosr/epic-kitchens-55-action-models/index.md

 | TSN (RGB) | 0.548 | 1.879 | 3.29 |
 | TRN (RGB) | 1.19 | 1.88 | 2.60 |

 Note: times have been measured with `time` library.
-For more precising time profiling, pytorch profiler can be used instead.
+For more precise time profiling, pytorch profiler can be used instead.

 ### Preliminary explanation of performance results